mikelawrence/RPi-pHat-Thermocouple/README.md

 Although the MAX38150K datasheet typical application circuit doesn't show the use of ferrite beads many designs seems to include them.
 That in combination with the larger than normal capacitor across the input will hopefully improve sampling errors even further.

 ## Raspberry Pi Setup
 This setup makes two key assumptions.
-First you are using Raspbian Jessie.
+First you are using Raspbian Stretch.
 Second Python3 is the target programming environment.
-Python3 should be installed by default but if it isn't run `sudo apt-get install python3-dev`.
+Install everything need by executing the following commands.

 ```
 sudo apt-get update